 The private holding corporation that is known as the Japanese Exchange Group (JPX) facilitates the trade of financial securities within Japan.
-Formed from the merger of the Tokyo Stock Exchange (TSE) and Osaka Securities Exchange (OSE) in 2013, The Financial Instruments and Exchange Act in 2008 gave authorisation for the Japanese Exchange Group to provide an exchange based infrastructure to enable the trading of debt instruments, derivatives and futures.
+Formed from the merger of the Tokyo Stock Exchange (TSE) and the Osaka Securities Exchange (OSE) in 2013, The Financial Instruments and Exchange Act in 2008 gave authorisation for the Japanese Exchange Group to provide an exchange-based infrastructure to enable the trading of debt instruments, derivatives and futures.
 From its base in Tokyo, it is one of the top world exchanges, with a market capitalisation of around US$4.48 trillion.
-The JPX is Asia’s leading financial exchange and it is third largest in the world, following NYSE Euronext and the NASDAQ OMX Group.
-There are 3 major subsidiaries of the JPX, each handling a separate function of the market.
-These are: the Osaka Exchange, the Japan Exchange Regulation and the Tokyo Stock Exchange.
+The JPX is Asia’s leading financial exchange, and it is third largest in the world, following NYSE Euronext and the NASDAQ OMX Group.
+There are three major subsidiaries of the JPX, each handling a separate function of the market.
+These are the Osaka Exchange, the Japan Exchange Regulation, and the Tokyo Stock Exchange.
 The Tokyo Stock Exchange and the Osaka Exchange have a commission to provide access to the market for investors and traders under the JPX’s direction, and the Japan Exchange Regulation is a self-regulatory body.
-As well as supplying market data and market infrastructure, the Japanese Exchange Group also offers settlement and clearing services through their central counterparty as well as conducting trading oversight in order to maintain market integrity.
+As well as supplying market data and market infrastructure, the Japanese Exchange Group also offers settlement and clearing services through their central counterparty, as well as conducting trading oversight in order to maintain market integrity.

 The Subsidiaries That Make Up the Japanese Exchange Group